 With over 35 years of years of industry experience, David has a reputation of delivering successful client outcomes balanced against the experience and capabilities of Interflow.
 He has demonstrated a commitment to working with clients to develop value based procurement models that reduce risk while maximising programme and delivery outcomes.

-Graham is an Executive Director who joined Interflow in 2015 and was appointed Executive Manager Corporate & Business Development in 2017.
+Graham is an Executive Director who joined Interflow in 2015 and was appointed Executive General Manager - Corporate Services in 2018.

 In his role Graham is responsible for long term strategic planning, economic regulatory affairs, customer insights, business development, community and stakeholder engagement and communication programs.